 Treatment of reinsurance in statutory accounting, including transfer of risk issues

 Elements of the RBC formula and the regulatory impact of RBC

+Federal taxation of life insurance companies

 Policy Forms and Coverages

 The Appointed Actuary must be able to assess the effect of insurance coverages and changes therein on the reserves for which the Appointed Actuary is opining, along with the associated risks and uncertainties.
 The Appointed Actuary must understand the types of insurable exposures and related insurance products.